azizaalhouni/class_01_demo/README.md

 # class_01_demo
-This is my super awesome in-class demo repo for the people in the house
+This is my super mega awesome in-class demo repo for the people in the house OMG, Git is gitlicious.